NAVIGATION: Links often open a new tab/window within this site, 81018.com, or a Wikipedia or an ArXiv reference page.

 Surely, it will be instructive to learn more about the very nature of the compactification of a neutron star!

 4. Finite-Infinite.
 To promote a scientific theory as fact requires a special assurance.
 To encourage continued debate and dialogue requires a special openness and integrity.
 To attempt to close debate is arrogant and solipsistic.
-Stephen Hawking wields enormous intellectual influence throughout the world.
+Stephen Hawking had an enormous intellectual influence throughout the world.
 With it comes responsibilities, especially to people who believe differently.
 Gracious scientists would at least make an attempt to provide a path for the billions of people of faith to have some intellectual and scientific access to their belief systems.
-There has been very little attempt by today’s intellectual leaders of the big bang theory to begin to provide such access.
-Adamant atheism curtails such discussions.
+There has been very little attempt by today’s intellectual leaders of the big bang theory to begin to provide such access and an adamant atheism curtails such discussions.

 To eliminate the infinite as a concept altogether has even been proposed.
 Max Tegmark (MIT), among others, has been such an advocate.11 But, infinity plays a key role throughout math and physics.
 How do we address the issue of non-ending, non-repeating numbers like pi and dimensionless physical constants?
 Is it enough to suggest that just those two facets of numbers, geometries, and constants describe qualities of infinity?